diyadia1/brain-tumor-prediction/README.md

 ├── requirements.txt
 └── results/
     └── README.md
+Results

+The results directory is reserved for:

+Training and validation accuracy
+Training and validation loss
+Confusion matrix
+Classification metrics
+Sample predictions

+Performance metrics should be added after training the model on a defined dataset.

+Future Improvements
+Data augmentation
+Transfer learning with pretrained CNN architectures Hyperparameter tuning
+Confusion matrix visualization
+Model deployment through a web interface
 Disclaimer

 This project is intended for educational and research purposes.
 It is not a medical diagnostic system and should not be used to make clinical decisions.